-Home Care nursing services are services provided exclusively by a licensed home health care agency on a part-time or intermittent basis in the client's home.
-Medication Administration services (MedAdmin) may be provided by a Registered Nurse or Licensed Practical Nurse employed by a licensed home health care agency, when ordered by a Licensed Physician.
-Services include medication administration or medication pre-pouring by a Registered Nurse or Licensed Practical Nurse as well as skilled nursing visits.
+Home Care nursing services are services provided exclusively by a licensed home health care agency on a part-time or intermittent basis in the client's residencehome.
+Medication Administration services (MedAdmin) may be provided by a Registered Nurse or Licensed Practical Nurse employed by a licensed home health care agency, when ordered by a healthcare practitioner (i.e. physician, advanced practice registered nurse or physician) as defined in the regulationsLicensed Physician, Physician's Assistant or Advanced Practice Registered Nurse (APRN).
+Services include start of care, resumption of care, medication administration, or medication pre-pouring, and medication box by a Registered Nurse or Licensed Practical Nurse as well as skilled nursing visits.